malloydata/malloy/docs/_src/examples/malloy_by_example.md

 }
 ```

-[fabio]: go further in refinent examples and deep nesting.
+[fabio]: go further in refinement examples and deep nesting.
 Reproduce the nested example more simply

 ### You can add a measure or dimension